-There is no doubt that driving under the influence is dangerous.
-The risk of a car accident increases tremendously when someone is impaired by alcohol or drugs, which is why Payson prosecutors are tough on DUI cases involving accidents.
-While a DUI offense is most commonly a class 1 misdemeanor, if it involves an accident where someone is killed or injured, a person is often charged with a felony.
-Types of Payton DUI accident charges depend on the circumstances surrounding the crash and may include:
+There is no doubt that driving under the influence (DUI) is dangerous.
+The risk of a car accident increases tremendously if you are impaired by alcohol or drugs, which is why Payson prosecutors are tough on DUI cases that involve accidents.

 A felony charge involving a car accident is also often charged as a “Dangerous” offense in Arizona because a vehicle is considered readily capable of causing death or serious physical injury.
-If convicted of a dangerous felony offense, a person must be sentenced to time in prison; probation is not available as a punishment for a dangerous felony conviction.
+If you are convicted of a dangerous felony offense, then you will be sentenced to time in prison.
+Probation is not available for a dangerous felony conviction.

-The amount of potential prison time for a felony charge stemming from a DUI involving an accident is dependent on many case specifics, such as the type of charge, the age of the victim, whether there is a “Dangerous” allegation or whether the person has prior felony convictions.
+The amount of potential prison time for a felony charge stemming from a DUI involving an accident depends on many case specifics.
+These include the type of charge, the age of the victim, whether there is a “Dangerous” allegation, and whether you have any prior felony convictions.

-It is very common for a person to be charged with Aggravated Assault if they cause a serious physical injury to someone because of a DUI-related car accident.
-This is typically charged as a class 3 dangerous felony.
-That means that if you are convicted as charged, you face a mandatory prison sentence ranging from 5 to 15 years—even if you are a first-time offender with no prior criminal history or traffic violations.
-Additionally, you face a 3-year driver’s license revocation.
+What this means is that if you are convicted as charged, then you face a mandatory prison sentence ranging from 5 to 15 years even if you are a first-time offender with no prior criminal history or traffic violations.
+Additionally, you can face a 3-year driver’s license revocation.

-In many cases, the police contact the other people involved in the accident to determine whether they have any serious injuries as a result of the collision.
-Some internal injuries may not be immediately apparent and testing your blood for alcohol or drugs can take months, so just because you were not charged with Aggravated Assault on the date of the incident does not mean that charges are not coming.
-By contacting a lawyer right away, you can make sure that your rights are protected.
+In many cases, the police will contact the other people involved in the accident to determine whether they have any serious injuries because of the collision.
+Some internal injuries may not be immediately apparent, and testing your blood for alcohol or drugs can take months, so just because you were not charged with Aggravated Assault on the date of the incident does not mean that charges are not coming.
+By contacting an experienced DUI lawyer right away, you can make sure that your rights are protected.